xsaveopt/AvianVisitors/README.md

 # Avian Visitors

 A live bird collage from a window microphone.
-A small mic listens, BirdNET figures out which bird is calling, and each species shows up as an illustration in the collage, sized by how often it's been heard.
+A small mic listens, BirdNET works out which bird is calling, and each species joins the collage as a cut-out photo, sized by how often it has been heard.

 It all runs in one Docker container on a Raspberry Pi (or any Debian box).
 The container records the audio, runs the detection, and serves the web page.